What Is MACD?

 What is the MACD Histogram Indicator?

-Once the settings of the various periods has been placed and inputted to the respective trading platform.
+Once the settings of the various periods have been placed and inputted to the respective trading platform.
 The next step is to bring this up in the form of the actual histogram itself, which as alluded to above.

-Once set you can see the dotted red line which is tracking the momentum / histogram bars.
-The red line is the 9 day MACD SMA average line.
+Once set you can see the dotted red line which is tracking the momentum/histogram bars.
+The red line is the 9-day MACD SMA average line.
 The x-axis shows the date/time stamps, and the y-axis shows the average movement in price within that period.

 This example shows is used with a 1-day time frame.
 Depending on the time frame which is selected the results of the MACD histogram will change.